 The in-home physician isn’t new.
 It’s just back.
 Call it the vinyl record of healthcare.

-What This Means for Hospitals
+What At-Home Care Means for Hospitals

 Right now, this model mostly exists in the form of pilot projects.
 It’s yet to be widely deployed.
 But it’s not unreasonable to think that we might see it garner widespread acclaim and adoption, especially if the results continue to be as promising as they initially portend and we can figure out ways to apply this methodology to other maladies and care plans.